F286/f286.github.io/_posts/2018-07-21-feminine-hero-archetype.md

 ## Masculine Hero Archetype

-Voluntary confront the dragon of chaos.
+Venture into the unknown and slay the dragon of chaos.

-Burn away what no longer works, die and be reborn.
+Burn away your flaws, die and be reborn.

-Slay it, and create the world out of it’s pieces.
+Share the treasure.

-Take the treasure, and share it with the community.
+And become some sort of hero.

 ## Feminine Hero Archetype

-Desirable virginal woman tames the noble beast through love.
+Seek out the savage beast, tame it with love.

-Enters into a relationship with him, learning and changing both.
+Journey inwards, die and be reborn.

-Journeying inwards, she saves and transforms him, becoming one.
+Transmute it into the saviour.

-She creatively bears children.
+Give it up for sacrifice.

 ----